Skip to main content

 What is anxiety?

 Anxiety is a natural, adaptive response we experience when we feel unsafe or threatened.
-We perceive many kinds of "threats;" some can be specific and real (e.g., being followed down a dark alley).
+We perceive many kinds of "threats."
+Some can be specific and real (e.g., being followed down a dark alley).
 Some feel more vague, like a general sense that something "bad" will happen.
-We may also have an anxious response to a threat we are imagining in our heads, like picturing a loved one getting into an accident.
+We may also have an anxiety response to a threat we are imagining in our minds, like picturing a loved one getting into an accident.

 We can experience anxiety in these areas: